 Before you hit that download button, previewing the samples is always a good idea.
 This not only ensures that the sample fits your project but also helps you get a feel of the sound quality.
 With tools like ADSR Sample Manager and Avid Sound Selection, you can easily audition samples before downloading them.

 Key selection features can also come in handy when auditioning samples.
 They allow you to pick samples in specific keys or key ranges, ensuring that the samples fit harmoniously into your project.
-So, whether you’re working on a moody minor track or a joyful major tune, these features ensure that you find the perfect samples for your project.
+So whether you’re working on a moody minor track or a joyful major tune, these features ensure that you find the perfect samples for your project.
+Don’t forget to download samples to fully integrate them into your work.

 Contributing to the Community: Sharing Your Own Samples